rita-barbosa/LAPR4-2324/docs/sb_us_2003/readme.md

 The solution for this functionality is to have 4 layers, following DDD development architecture: Presentation, Application, Domain and Persistence.
 A link in [references](#71-references) explains this topic in-depth.

-To generate a requirements specification template that defines who is eligible for the job, we need a file name which will be sent as a parameter to the plugin, along with the indications to the job opening's title/position.
+To generate a requirements specification template that defines who is eligible for the job we need to get the plugins from the database, show them to the user, which will select one.
+Upon this choice, a service will be in charge of serving as a bridge between the system and the plugin.

-The questions types are the ones defined in the documentation, and there are no other ones, so no database will be needed to store these.

-Because this functionality will not run in the system, but in a plugin instead
+To display the requirement specification plugins available, DTO's must be used to enhance encapsulation between layers.

 **New Domain Layer Classes**
-* Question
-* QuestionType
-* RequirementsTemplate
 * RequirementsTemplateManagerService
-* RequirementsTemplateEvaluatorService
-* RequirementsTemplateBuilder
-* QuestionBuilder
+* RequirementSpecification

 **New Persistence Layer Classes**
-* `No new classes`
+* RequirementSpecificationRepository

 **New Application Layer Classes**
 * GenerateRequirementsTemplateFileController

 **New Presentation Layer Classes**
 * GenerateRequirementsTemplateFileUI

+**Plugin Classes**
+* RequirementsTemplatePlugin
+* RequirementsTemplateParser

 The further topics illustrate and explain this functionality usage flow, and the correlation between its components.